 Ginger: Yeah, I noted that in your preliminary findings, you said it wasn’t necessarily causal, but it was correlated.
 So, what distinction are you making there?

-Sharon: And this is why we do the longitudinal studies because we can look at that causality, if we’ve got longitudinal data.
+Professor Sharon Parker: And this is why we do the longitudinal studies because we can look at that causality, if we’ve got longitudinal data.
 But what we found, and to be honest, this has probably been shown in some other studies as well, so I think we can be reasonably confident.
 But we found that some of the things that predicted people having more psychological distress, well, some of them are things like if you’re on a contract, a short-term contract, you feel more distressed and that’s mostly attributable to people feeling more financial strain.
 [11:00]

 We found that if people feel insecure about their work, they’ve got more distress.
 This wouldn’t surprise anyone.
 But we also found some things, like the degree to which people were being closely monitored by their bosses during FIFO work was an important predictor of distress.
 We also found that their level of support people had from their colleagues was a really important predictor of distress and more.